YevgeniMakarovich/TransCrypt/Documents/Requirments.md

 **2.3 User characteristics**

-The target audience - people of all ages, who want to start mining of cryptocurrency or to keep in touch with latest rates.
+The target audience - people of all ages, who want to start cryptocurrency mining or to keep in touch with latest rates.

 **2.4 Assumptions and dependencies**

-Without internet connection application can not be able to refresh rates and make transfering without it.
+Without internet connection application won't be able to refresh rates and make transfering without it.
 Also, there are a lot of differences of cryptocurrencies and GPUs, so, this application can not provides you with a great choice of cryptocurrencies, but amount of supported cryptocurrencies and GPU's will become wider in next updates.

 **3. System requirements**